What’s Your Long Term Goal for Business? 3 Paths to Help You Decide

 How to Choose Your Path

-At Ellevated Outcomes, we have our favorite path(s), no doubt.
+At Ellevated Outcomes, we have our favorite path(s).
+They’re the ones pointing to sustainable scaling.

-For example, we don’t work with true start-ups because in that case (most of the time), the owner has ceased total control when they’ve accepted outside funding.
-Usually on that path, the goal is to grow as fast as possible, not profitably.
+For example, we don’t work with true start-ups because in that case, the owner has ceased control by accepting funding.
+The start-up goal is typically to grow as fast as possible, not profitably.
 And make no mistake about it: some do have large financial payoff in that model; but it’s not our specialty.
 We like to help people make profit (and not kill themselves along the way).

 But you won’t be surprised to hear me say: personally, my heart will always be with the Studio model.
 IMO it’s the hardest and at times: most heartbreaking.
-But to me personally, it is the way to grow optimally.
-It takes the upside from the Start-Up and Solopreneur models, packaged up in a way to grow with integrity.
-And I do think that building this way is teachable and learnable for ordinary people.
+But I love it for optimal growth.
+It takes the upside from the Start-Up and Solopreneur models, packaged up in a way to scale sustainably.

 It reminds me of how Scott Galloway says: